sarthak-mishra-se/React-Native-Circle-Timer/README.md

 # React-Native-Circle-Timer

-The React Native Native iOS and Android Circle timer or countdown time renders the Circular countdown timer with user specific time and colors.
+The React Native Native iOS and Android Circle timer or countdown timer which renders the Circular countdown timer with user specific time and colors.
 This renders the timer with Hours & Minutes within it

 See Example.js for example